 Science knows it’s there.
 In physics, the ‘Unified Field’ refers to the universal consciousness.
 Scientists such as Ervin Laszlo talk about the ‘Cosmic Memory Field.’

 To put it simply, the universal consciousness is everything that exists in the cycle of time.
 To understand this, you have to discard the conventional view of time.
 Past, present, and future exist only as illusions.
 All you have to work with is now.
 All there ever is, is NOW.

 Every thought, emotion, idea, creation, invention, act, deed, everything…and I mean everything, is what makes up the universal consciousness.

-And everything still exists, there in its allotted time/space…it’s not gone.
+And everything still exists, there in its allotted time and space…it’s not gone.
 It's accessible to everyone if you know how to access it.

 One way is to die.
 At the moment of death, your energy speeds up and you achieve the speed of light.
-Beyond that, you're no longer bound by the space/time continuum, and you ‘travel’ by means of spiritual thought/emotion.
+Beyond that, you're no longer bound by the space or time continuum, and you ‘travel’ by means of spiritual thought and emotion.